aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 - `TOOLS.md`: environment specific keys and config

 The entire point of OpenClaw is based on the `HEARTBEAT.md`, where tasks are run in a loop every 15 min or so.

+### Launching models

+Some local models have commands right out of the gate to launch openclaw with:

+- `ollama launch openclaw --model ministral-3`: launches ministral3 in openclaw.

+You can also launch these cloud provider models:

 ## N8N